SHEG is a collaboration among many people: full-time staff, graduate student RAs, practicing teachers, and undergraduate

-Abby Reisman is an Assistant Professor of Teacher Education at the Graduate School of Education at the University of Pennsylvania.
+Abby Reisman is an Associate Professor of Teacher Education at the Graduate School of Education at the University of Pennsylvania.
 She was formerly a visiting assistant professor at Teachers College, Columbia University and before that an Analyst at the National Center for Research on Evaluation, Standards, Student Testing (CRESST) at UCLA.
 She was the Project Director for "Reading Like a Historian" in San Francisco, the first extended history curriculum intervention in urban high schools.
 Her 2011 dissertation won the Larry Metcalf Award from the National Council of the Social Studies, and an article that emerged from this dissertation won the 2013 William Gilbert Award from the American Historical Association.
 She holds a B.A. in history from Brown University and taught high school humanities at the Institute for Collaborative Education in New York City.
 Her work has appeared in Cognition and Instruction (2012), the Journal of Curriculum Studies (2012), and Teachers College Record (2015).

-Jack is currently an Assistant Professor at University of Massachusetts Lowell.
+Jack is currently an Associate Professor at University of Massachusetts Lowell.
 He holds an M.A. in History and a Ph.D. in Education from Stanford University, as well as a B.A. in Political Science from Haverford College.
 He is a former high school teacher, having worked with students in and around Philadelphia, and is also the founder of University Paideia—a pre-college program for underserved students in the San Francisco Bay Area.
 His research focuses on educational policymaking and school reform in the twentieth century, with a particular emphasis on efforts to promote equity.
 His most recent article, "Memory Test: A History of U.S. Citizenship Education and Examination," appears in Teachers College Record.
 His book, Excellence for All: How a New Breed of Reformers is Transforming America's Schools, was published by Vanderbilt University Press.